figshare/user_documentation/docs/api/file_uploader.md

 #### Upload status

-An upload status ca be:
+An upload status can be:

 * `PENDING` - waiting for it's parts to be uploaded
 * `COMPLETED` - all parts were uploaded and the file was assembled on the storage